-Completely reviewed and revised, this program provides participants with the opportunity to work with specialist therapists in intensive residential retreats.
+Completely reviewed and revised for Australian conditions, this program provides participants with the opportunity to work with specialist therapists over a 10-week program.

 Post traumatic stress disorder, commonly referred to as PTSD, is a disorder that can develop when someone has seen or experienced a shocking, dangerous or frightening event.
 This trauma may come from a single experience or multiple traumatic events, such as childhood abuse, physical or sexual assault, a serious accident, war or military combat, terrorist attacks or a natural disaster.
 It is normal to feel frightened by a traumatic experience, and for most people the fight, flight, or freeze response will settle after time.
 For some, the feelings of fear do not go away and this can lead to PTSD.
 Although trauma can uniquely impact on each individual’s life situation, it’s universal in how trauma physiologically impacts the brain and body.
 Using evidence-based therapies combined with holistic practices that promote healing, quality of life can be restored.